debasmitadass/spotify_sql_analysis/README.md

 # spotify_sql_analysis
-A collection of SQL queries analyzing the Spotify Tracks dataset consisting 114,000+ tracks, organized into Easy, Medium, and Hard difficulty levels.
+This project analyzes the Spotify Tracks dataset using SQL.
+The project contains 18 queries organized into Easy, Medium, and Hard difficulty levels to explore popularity, genres, artists, and audio features.
+## Dataset
+- Spotify Tracks Dataset
+- 114,000+ records
+- Source: Kaggle